 Cost-effective, Easily Supported Solution

-Before deciding to move Image management from Documentum to Microsoft SharePoint Server 2010 Tyson Foods wanted to address some key concerns.
-These concerns included the way SharePoint Server 2010 handles disaster recovery, it’s ability to scale to manage the rising volume of document images at Tyson Foods, and the products support for close integration with SAP.
+Before deciding to move Image management from Documentum to Microsoft SharePoint Tyson Foods wanted to address some key concerns.
+These concerns included the way SharePoint handles disaster recovery, it’s ability to scale to manage the rising volume of document images at Tyson Foods, and the products support for close integration with SAP.
 Tyson Foods uses SAP as it’s corporate enterprise resource planning (ERP) solution and requires interfaces between that products accounting, Human resources, export and manufacturing components and image management.

 Stable System, with Documents Always Available

-Wilson notes that the KnowledgeLake and SharePoint Server 2010 combination is highly reliable.
+Wilson notes that the KnowledgeLake and SharePoint combination is highly reliable.
 That’s critical for a very large, international company where people need to access documents around the clock-and where their productivity is impeded when they cannot get to documents needed for their work.

 “For the first seven months after initial deployment, we had only one instance of unplanned downtime,” she says.
 “That compares to the previous solution where we had weekly issues that hampered productivity.”